-An arc with radius of curvature respecting the limit(s) specified, connecting two fully defined surfaces tangentially with no inflection and perpendicular to the intersection between them.
-Unless otherwise specified, fillet radii may change in magnitude around the periphery of the boundary around which they are defined, but such changes must be continuous.
+In both cases the resultant surface must be formed by An arcs with radius of curvature respecting the limit(s) specified, connecting two fully defined surfaces tangentially with no inflection and perpendicular to the intersection between them.
+Unless otherwise specified, both fillet and edge radii may change in magnitude around the periphery of the boundary around which they are defined, but such changes must be continuous.

-If there exists a discontinuity in tangency at the trailing edge of the intersection between the parts to be joined by the fillet, then a closed aerodynamic fairing may be added immediately behind the trailing edge.
-This fairing must be no larger in cross section than the preceding fillet and any trailing edge immediately adjacent to the fillet and no longer than three times the maximum fillet arc radius at this point.
+If there exists a discontinuity in tangency at the trailing edge of the intersection between the parts to be joined by the a fillet radius, then a closed aerodynamic fairing may be added immediately behind the trailing edge.
+This fairing must be no larger in cross section than the preceding fillet radius and any trailing edge immediately adjacent to the fillet and no longer than three times the maximum fillet arc radius at this point.